jordymeow/ai-engine/readme.txt

 == MCP (Model Context Protocol) ==

 AI Engine turns your WordPress site into an intelligent MCP server.
-AI agents like ChatGPT, Claude, and Claude Code can connect directly, browse content, edit posts, manage media, and handle complex tasks through natural conversation.
+AI agents like ChatGPT, Claude, Claude Code, and OpenClaw can connect directly, browse content, edit posts, manage media, and handle complex tasks through natural conversation.

 **What AI Agents Can Do:**